 I spent the next ten years reading all the books, and thus became the cleverest person in the whole wide world.
 This really was my big break.
 I worked out how to solve world hunger, discovered a cure for all known diseases and won some great prizes on TV quiz shows.

 I wrote a book that included all the information that I'd read about.
 The book was bigger than a small city (but smaller than a big city).
 Sherwood Forest had to be cut down to provide enough paper for the book.
 Unfortunately there were no book shops large enough to stock the book, so it was a bit of a waste of time really.

 As this is the story of my life, I suppose I should tell you my name.
-It's Jonathan Dolphin, not ideal for someone who doesn't like the s-e-a.
-My middle name is Grmbhhyfrw, a word with no vowels and completely impossible to pronounce.
+It's Gordon Dioxide.
+Gordon Grmbhhyfrw Dioxide.
+Yes, my middle name has no vowels and is completely impossible to pronounce.

 There are three things that irritate me: empty staplers, umbrellas on a windy day and smug-looking cats that think they know everything.
 If these cats were really that clever, they wouldn't spend all their time chasing mice while being chased by dogs.
 They would get out of the way and let the dogs chase the mice.

-Anyway, I'd better stop writing this story now as I've got another job interview in a minute.
+Anyway, I'd better stop writing now as I'm off to another job interview in a minute.

-Now you know all about my life, you will be able to go on "Mastermind" with the specialist subject of "The Life and Times of Jonathan Dolphin".
+Now you know all about my life, you will be able to go on "Mastermind" with the specialist subject of "The Life and Times of Gordon Dioxide".
 Here are some questions to help you revise:

 1. What happened to my imaginary friend?

 3. What happened to the fire extinguisher factory?

 4. Why did I have to give up being a doctor?